shaack/svjs-message-broker/README.md

 ### Unsubscribe

-Unsubscribe one subscriber for a message type
+Unsubscribe a subscriber for a message type
 ```javascript
 messageBroker.unsubscribe(testMessage, subscriber)
 ```

-Unsubscribe all subscriber for a message type
+Unsubscribe all subscribers for a message type
 ```javascript
 messageBroker.unsubscribe(testMessage)
 ```